enyojs/enyo-docs/developer-guide/key-concepts/objects-and-published-properties.md

 returns a reference to the internal state, since if you then modify that object or array, you modify the same instance that's held inside the kind instance.

-You could work around this by overriding `get()` to have it use `enyo.clone()` to make a shallow copy of the object or array.
+You could work around this by overriding `get()` to have it use the `enyo/utils` module's `clone()` method to make a shallow copy of the object or array.
 Then, if you pass that object into `set()`, it won't be considered equal to the internal one, since it's a different object in memory.
 However, you would have a new problem in that the property-changed method will be called even if the two objects have all the same contents.